Natural Convection Heat Transfer from an Inclined Cylinder: Data-Sets and Evaluation

 \subsection{Not Empirical}

 Empirical theories derive their coefficients from measurements, inheriting the uncertainties from those measurements.
-Theories developed from first principles derive their coefficients mathematically.
+Theories developed from first principles derive exact coefficients and exponents mathematically.
 For example, Incropera, DeWitt, Bergman, and Lavine~\cite{bergman2007fundamentals} (p.~210) gives the thermal conductance (units ${\rm{W/K}}$) of a diameter $d$ sphere ($L_s=d/2$) into an unbounded stationary, uniform medium having thermal conductivity $k$~as:

 The present theory predicting natural convective heat transfer from a round cylindrical surface derives from first principles; it is not empirical.
 Each formula is tied to aspects of the cylinder geometry and orientation, fluid, and flow.